swoole/docker-swoole/README.md

 This image is built for general-purpose.
 We have different examples included in this Git repository to help developers to get familiar with the image and _Swoole_.

-You may get the image from [here](https://hub.docker.com/r/phpswoole/swoole).
+You can get the image from [here](https://hub.docker.com/r/phpswoole/swoole).

 # List of Images